venom-blockchain/generator-venom-scaffold/README.md

   path  # Path to the project folder  Type: String  Required: false

 Description:
-  The Venom scaffold is inspired by the Truffle boxes and aims to help users create a project ready to test, deploy, and execute arbitrary scripts to develop smart contracts on Venom-like blockchains.
+  The Venom scaffold is inspired by the Truffle boxes and aims to help users create a project ready to test, deploy, and execute arbitrary scripts to develop smart contracts on TVM-based blockchains.

 Subgenerators:
   yo venom-scaffold:sample [<path>] [options]